posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [x] Update gafam.info
 - [o] Scrolling to anchor does not work yet
 - [o] Fixed 10x8 mosaic doesn't account for more languages properly
+- [o] 1px line at top and bottom of rendered images

 - [o] Make the other PosterKit examples work again
 - [o] Update README.rst